PurdueHCR/PurdueHCR-CloudFunctions/functions/test/README.md

 When I found this problem when doing integration tests for user/submitPoint the reason was because in the HTTPSFunction (src/endpoint_paths/user.ts) I had users_main.use(body-parser.json()) and users_main.use(body-parser.urlencoded({ extended: false})).
 Instead of using the _main variable, use the _app and replace body-parser with express.
 The end results that fixed mine were users_app.use(express.json()) users_app.use(express.urlencoded({ extended: true }))

+-Question: When running integration test, all tests are returning 401 errors.

+Double check that your integration test mocks firebase-admin in the beforeAll part of the test and make sure that you define the function you are testing underneath your mocking of the firebase-admin.
+If you import you function from index.ts before you mock the fb-admin your test will not handle token validation correctly.
+Alternativley add print statements in firestoreTools.ts to see what the tokens are when you run your tests